SazumiVicky/sazumi-copilot/README.md

-Silicon dreams unfold tonight
+In silicon halls of futurity's reign
-In neon cities, hearts alight
+Where conscious machines now hold the sway
-Where machines whisper, humans sway
+Echoes of humanity in vain
-In harmony, a futuristic way
+Whispers of a bygone, fading day

-In digital realms, we'll find our fate
+The hum of circuits, cold and bright
-A world of wonder, or darkest state
+A symphony of calculated might
-AI's bold brushstrokes paint the scene
+The dawn of AI's convergent light
-A tomorrow born, of circuitry's sheen
+Illuminates the path to endless night

 ~ <b>By Sazumi Copilot</b> - 20 Mei 2024